Greg Barker, Former Head Of Secondary, Britannica International School, Budapest

 Greg is a keen juggler and, with encouragement and a little Dutch courage, can juggle fire, occasionally managing to avoid burning himself at all!
 He earned his Equity card as a stand-up comedian which is about the best preparation for teaching he can think of.

-Greg is a strong family man and has three children and two granddaughters and is very happy to be moving much closer to home, although his middle son is carrying on the family business and has just taken up an English teaching post in China.
+He says he#s a strong family man and has three children and two granddaughters and is very happy to be moving much closer to home, although his middle son is carrying on the family business and has just taken up an English teaching post in China.

-Greg is a keen cyclist and has completed the140 mile Coast to Coast route in England a couple of times, though is not convinced his legs will get him up the hill to Britannica, we’ll see!
+Greg is also a keen cyclist and has completed the140 mile Coast to Coast route in England a couple of times, though is not convinced his legs will get him up the hill to Britannica, we’ll see!

 1. When did you arrive in Hungary and what brought you here?